-A Quick Note On Pore Size
+A Quick Note About Pore Size

-- If your pores are small or barely visible you have a dry skin 'type', and most likely struggle with hydration, sensitivity and/or fine lines.
+- If your pores are small or barely visible you have a dry skin type—and most likely struggle with hydration, sensitivity and/or fine lines.

-Your natural pore size can be enlarged by factors like excess amounts of sebum from unbalanced skin, sun damage and aggravation (more details below).
+Natural pore size can be enlarged by factors like excess sebum from unbalanced skin, sun damage and aggravation (more details below).
 Minimizing this unnatural enlargement is the aim.

 How To Minimize Pores